welter808/cwelter_TSWD_portfolio/FinalProject_Part1.md

 - the cost of a second career

 #### story arc
-The story will follow the timeline of a dancer's career:
+Following the timeline of a dancer's career:
 - the initial joys of discovery
 - the sacrifices and struggles of pre-professional training
 - the rewards and satisfaction at a performer's prime